-- 1. Notes that the Town disclosed information to the Bassendean Community Men's Shed Inc., pursuant to section 68 of the Contaminated Sites Act 2003 and provided a copy of that disclosure to the CEO of the Department of Water and Environmental Regulation on 2 December 2019; - 2.
-Endorses the lease agreement with the Bassendean Community Men's Shed Inc. as attached to this agenda item; - 3.
-Instructs the CEO to seek the approval of the Minister for Lands for the lease agreement with the Bassendean Community Men's Shed Inc. as attached to this agenda item; and
+- 1. Notes that the Town disclosed information to the Bassendean Community Men's Shed Inc., pursuant to section 68 of the Contaminated Sites Act 2003 and provided a copy of that disclosure to the CEO of the Department of Water and Environmental Regulation on 2 December 2019. - 2.
+Notes the approval of the Minister for Lands of the draft lease; - 3.
+Endorses the Lease Agreement with the Bassendean Community Men's Shed Inc. as attached to the Ordinary Council Agenda of 17 December 2019; and - 4.
+Instructs the Mayor and CEO to execute the Lease Agreement with the Bassendean Community Men's Shed Inc.